by Rogath Henry | 25 September 2024 08:46 am09

 [9] And do not think you can say to yourselves, ‘We have Abraham as our father.’
 I tell you that out of these stones God can raise up children for Abraham.

-John saw the Pharisees, who boldly claimed to be God’s messengers and descendants of Abraham, yet their hearts were full of evil and filth, so they were like trees without fruit.
+He saw Pharisees who claimed to be God’s messengers, descendants of Abraham, but their hearts were filled with all kinds of evil and filth.
+They appeared as trees without fruit.

-The fruit referred to here is what is known as the fruit of the Spirit, which every believer should strive to produce in their life of salvation while on this earth:
+The fruit refers to the fruit of the Spirit, which every believer must strive to produce from their heart throughout their salvation here on earth, namely:

 Galatians 5:22-23

-“[22] But the fruit of the Spirit is love, joy, peace, forbearance, kindness, goodness, faithfulness,
+[22] But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness,

-[23] gentleness and self-control.
-Against such things there is no law.”
+[23] gentleness, self-control; against such things there is no law.

 Revelation 22:1-2

-“[1] Then the angel showed me the river of the water of life, as clear as crystal, flowing from the throne of God and of the Lamb
+[1] Then the angel showed me the river of the water of life, as clear as crystal, flowing from the throne of God and of the Lamb,

-You see?
-The leaves are meant to heal the nations — people who do not yet know God.
-Let us ask ourselves: Are we also healing the nations by preaching the gospel?
+See?
+The leaves are meant to heal nations, people who do not know God.
+We must ask ourselves: Are we healing nations by preaching the gospel?

-As a Christian, grafted into the tree of life, you must not only sit and say, “I am saved, that’s enough.”
-No!
-Do something for the Lord.
-Tell others about Jesus, so they may be healed.
-Don’t underestimate yourself by saying, “I can’t do it.”
-Remember, the one doing the work is Christ within you — you are just a branch.
-Testify to others.
+As a Christian, part of the tree of life, you must be an active gospel preacher.
+Do not just say, “I am saved; that is enough.”
+Act for the Lord.
+Tell others about Jesus and let them be healed.
+Do not underestimate yourself; it is Christ working through you—you are just a branch witnessing to others.

 Mark 11:13-14

-“[13] When he saw in the distance a fig tree in leaf, he went to find out if it had any fruit.
+[13] Seeing in the distance a fig tree in leaf, he went to find out if it had any fruit.
 When he reached it, he found nothing but leaves, because it was not the season for figs.

-Let us ensure that we have leaves and also fruits, because we are the trunk within the tree of life.
-And God’s grace will help us.
+Let us ensure we have leaves, but also produce fruit because we are part of the trunk of the tree of life.
+God’s grace will help us.

 The Lord bless you.

-Share this good news with others by sharing
+Share this good news with others.

-If you would like help receiving Jesus into your life for free, contact us using the phone numbers below.
+If you would like help receiving Jesus into your life for free, contact us at the numbers below.

-To receive daily teachings via WhatsApp, join our channel here >> https://whatsapp.com/channel/0029VaBVhuA3WHTbKoz8jx10
+Also, to receive daily teachings via WhatsApp, join our channel >> https://whatsapp.com/channel/0029VaBVhuA3WHTbKoz8jx10

 Contacts: +255789001312 or +255693036618